angular/angular/aio/content/guide/form-validation.md

 Then it calls `buildForm()` again which replaces the previous `heroForm` control model with a new one.
 The `<form>` tag's `[formGroup]` binding refreshes the page with the new control model.

-Here's the complete reactive component file, compared to the two template-driven component files.
+Here's the complete reactive component file, compared to the two template driven component files.

 <code-tabs>